Who is Jacob Hollister? Seahawks’ unlikely hero makes name known with winning catch in OT

 Outside of the people in the organization and the truly obsessive Seahawks fans, Hollister is just another name and unknown player, a replacement at tight end from the practice squad, filling in for the injured Will Dissly.

-For the record, Hollister was acquired from the Patriots in late April to provide tight end depth.
-He had played in a total of 23 games in New England over three seasons (2017-2019), making eight catches for 94 yards.
+For the record, Hollister was acquired from the Patriots in late April to provide tight-end depth.
+He had played in a total of 23 games in New England over three seasons (2017 to 2019), making eight catches for 94 yards.
 The Seahawks released him Aug.
 31 and re-signed him a day later to the practice squad, where he remained until Dissly went down with an Achilles injury.

-But on Sunday, he was a real and needed weapon for Russell Wilson and a Seahawks offense that was in the midst of a back-and-forth shootout with Tampa.
+But on Sunday, he was a real and needed weapon for quarterback Russell Wilson and a Seahawks offense that was in the midst of a back-and-forth shootout with Tampa.

-“He came through today, two big touchdown passes, of course, he gets the game-winner,” said head coach Pete Carroll.
-“Kind of a walk-off.
+“He came through today, two big touchdown passes.
+Of course, he gets the game-winner,” Carroll said.
+“Kind of a walkoff.
 He’s a good ballplayer and he’s doing a nice job for us across the board.
 You can see him run and catch.
 We hoped he would be a factor like this, and he’s coming through.”

 Hollister had four catches for 37 yards.
-Besides his winning touchdown, he also drew a key pass interference penalty in the end zone to set up his first career touchdown catch — a critical score — just before halftime.
+Besides his winning touchdown, he also drew a key pass-interference penalty in the end zone to set up his first career touchdown catch — a critical score — just before halftime.

-“Hollister just showed up,” said quarterback Russell Wilson.
+“Hollister just showed up,” Wilson said.

 The winning grab is certain to have Hollister’s cellphone buzzing with messages and calls.

-“They were in man (coverage) pretty much like they were all game and I had the guy (safety Jordan Whitehead) about 8 yards off of me and I had the route where I knew had to beat him across his face,” Hollister said.
+“They were in man (coverage) pretty much like they were all game and I had the guy (safety Jordan Whitehead) about 8 yards off of me and I had the route where I knew I had to beat him across his face,” Hollister said.
 “So I just ran at him to try and set him up for a second and use my speed to get away from him.
 Russ put a perfect ball on me where I could turn up field and score.”

 Wilson could see the touchdown developing the moment Hollister made his break.